Cavatelli Pasta from Scratch

 Recipe Notes and Tips for Success

 • Use the right flour for homemade pasta: Several types of flour will work for this, but each will yield different results.
-00 flour will give you a silkier texture, while semolina creates a chewier bite.
-You can also use regular all-purpose flour!

 • Dust your work surface.
 Along with flouring the dough, add some to your countertop to help prevent anything from sticking.

 • No machine?
 No problem!
 It’s so easy to shape cavatelli pasta by hand.
 Start with a thinner dough rope before cutting it into segments.
-After practicing with a few pieces, you can adjust the thickness of the rope and the size of the pieces.

 • Less is more.
 This recipe does not call for eggs – just water and flour.
 Add a few pinches of salt for seasoning, plus a touch of olive oil to help bind the dough!